Show All Answers

 Housing triage is available to Blue Earth County community members with housing and homelessness questions and needs.
 Housing triage is not housing case management.
 Housing Triage may:

 * Duplicate Report - The County may screen out a report because the same incident/concerns have already been reported to the County and it has been investigated or is currently under investigation.

 * Not a Maltreatment Allegation - Sometimes the County gets details of a situation which would not meet the criteria of an allegation of adult maltreatment.
 This does not happy very often, but these situations are not likely to result in harm to the person (i.e., the person does not have access to cable television).

 (Definition of "vulnerable adult")

-Call or stop by the Blue Earth County Environmental Services Department to pick up a cost-share application.
+Call or stop by the Blue Earth County Property & Environmental Resources Department to pick up a cost-share application.
 The cost-share application can also be downloaded from the County website.
-Fill out the required cost-share application and return it to the Environmental Services Department.
+Fill out the required cost-share application and return it to the Property & Environment Resources Department.

 Submit a well sealing cost-share application to the County for approval.
 Authorize the well contractor to do the work after receiving approval from the County.
 The well contractor must submit a copy of the final well sealing bill to the County along with the required Minnesota Department of Health well sealing log.
 The County will reimburse the contractor based on the final well sealing bill.
 The remaining balance of the bill is owed by the property owner.